sul-cidr/kl-api/notes/api.md

 ## Requirements

 - Load events associated with an individual person.
+(READY)
 - Load events associated with all people in a given occupation.
+(READY)
-- Load events by type - births, marriages, deaths, etc.
+- Load events by type - births, marriages, deaths, etc. (READY)
-- Load places by type - schools, churches, etc.
+- Load places by type - schools, churches, etc. (READY)
 - Given two people, get the genealogical shortest path between them.
 - Full-text search on people, occupations, and landmarks (names).
 - Load events associated with people within N genealogical steps of a person.
 - Load events with a range of dates.
+(READY)
 - Load events within N radius of a point.
+(READY)
 - Load events inside an arbitrary polygon.
+(READY)
 - Load photographs within N radius of a point.
 - Load photographs inside an arbitrary polygon.